mitchelony/Python-Beginner-Projects/README.md

-Here’s the updated README.md in a code block for direct copying:

 # Python Projects Repository

 Welcome to my **Python Projects Repository**!
 This repository contains a collection of mini-projects and experiments I’ve created to explore and improve my Python programming skills.
 Each project is an example of practical Python applications.